 Class Family Bookmarks

-After reading aloud the book to your students, you might also choose to tie it in with back to school or end of the year student gifts.
+After reading aloud the book to your students, you might choose to tie it in with back to school or end of the year student gifts.
 These bookmarks are super easy to print, copy, cut, and give out to your class family.

 You can grab them here in my shop or in my TPT store.
 Or if you’d like a FREE download of these bookmarks, you can join my email list and they’ll be sent right to your inbox!
 The bookmarks are available in Spanish and French too.